bensampaio/bensampaio.github.io/README.md

 - **Education** - my courses and qualifications;
 - **Projects** - some of my personal projects;
 - **LinkedIn** - for integration with LinkedIn (available only on localhost);
-- About this site: information about the website purpose and architecture.
+- **About this site** - information about the website purpose and architecture.

 All the data to populate the first 4 sections is loaded from LinkedIn using the LinkedIn Profile API.